kpetriv/Showcase/README.md

 ### Navigation
 I will use the compose navigation graph to navigate between the list and detail screen.

+### Modularisation
+The module structure is pretty straightforward:

+- Network (has the rest service)
+- Database (to be implemented)
+- Data (depends on the Network and Database.
+This module has the repository exposed for fetching the required data)
+- Domain (the place for the repository interfaces and usecases at some point)
+- Model (pure kotlin module with domain models)
+- Artwork (feature module that has the composables for the artwork screens and the navigation graph)
+- App (houses the top level navigation logic and the activity)

 ### Testing
 I plan to write unit tests for the ViewModel, repository, and transformer at the least to give good coverage for the existing logic.
 Using mockk for mocking the dependencies.